adriculous/bellabeat-capstone/README.md

 ---

 ## 🎯 Big Picture
-This project highlights the blind spots in wearable health data (nutrition, sugar intake, A1C) and demonstrates how Bellabeat could expand from activity and sleep tracking into holistic women’s health and digital therapeutics.
+This project highlights the blind spots in wearable health data (nutrition, sugar intake, A1C) and demonstrates how Bellabeat could expand from activity and sleep tracking into **holistic women’s health and digital therapeutics**.

+By bridging wellness tracking with medical integration, Bellabeat can position itself at the intersection of **consumer health + digital healthcare**.